eclipsesource/tabris-decorators/doc/dependency-injection.md

 Returns an instance of the given type, just like using the `@inject` decorator would do in a constructor.
 Especially useful in cases where a `@inject` decorator can not be used, e.g. outside of classes.
 Note that `type` *has to be injectable*, i.e. have a compatible injection handler registered.
 The second parameter may be omitted, or be used to pass a value to the injection handler.
 For further information see `@injectable(config: InjectableConfig)` and `@injectionHandler(type: Class)`.

-## create(type: Class, parameters?: any[])
+## create(type: Class, ...parameters: any[])

 Creates an instance of the given type and fulfils all the constructor injections. *The type itself does not have to be (and typically isn't) injectable*.
-The values given in the parameters array will be passed to the constructor, while every remaining parameter of the constructor will be injected (if decorated with `@inject`).
+The parameters given after the type will be passed to the constructor, while every remaining parameter of the constructor will be injected (if decorated with `@inject`).

 Example: